Table of Contents

 • initialDocument: The DID document that was used to initiate the did:btc1 identifier being resolved as verified by the Resolve Initial Document algorithm.
 A DID Core conformant DID document.

-• resolutionOptions: A set of optional parameters passed in to the resolve function of the DID resolver.
+• resolutionOptions: A set of optional parameters passed into the resolve function of the DID resolver.

 • network: The Bitcoin network of the did:btc1 identifier.